roomacarthur/the-tipsy-quiz/README.md

 ### [JS HINT](https://jshint.com/)

 All .js files have been passed through JSHint and do not show any errors.
-Along with this, after serious use of the site there has been no errors showing in the console also.
+Along with this, after serious use of the site, there have been no errors showing in the console also.

 ### [Testing Sheet](https://docs.google.com/spreadsheets/d/1bqE4Lg5n3L6VSnY4R-9wlJSKyKkupq93p1U6fQtSTfg/edit?usp=sharing)